- Accessibility Statement

 - Social Media Comment Policy

-If you believe that any material contained on the Iowa.gov site (the "Site") or associated State of Iowa sites infringes your copyright or other intellectual property rights, you may notify the Office of the Chief Information Officer (OCIO) of your copyright infringement claim in accordance with the following procedure.
-The OCIO will process notices of alleged infringement which it receives, and may take action as authorized by the Digital Millennium Copyright Act (DMCA) and/or other applicable intellectual property laws if it has the ability to do so.
-The DMCA requires that notifications of claimed copyright infringement should be sent to this Site's Designated Agent:
+If you believe that any material contained on the Iowa.gov site (the "Site") or associated State of Iowa sites infringes your copyright or other intellectual property rights, you may notify the Office of the Chief Information Officer (OCIO) of your copyright infringement claim in accordance the Digital Millennium Copyright Act (DMCA) and/or other applicable intellectual property laws.
+Send any such notices to this Site's Designated Agent:

 Office of the Chief Information Officer